-The original Apple AirPods are instantly recognizable and very popular, but the AirPods Pro a represent a culmination of years’ worth of work on true wireless tech, which means they’re a higher-end version of the Apple earbuds – and they have a higher price tag to match.
+The original Apple AirPods are instantly recognizable and very popular.
+Still, the AirPods Pro represent a culmination of years’ worth of work on true wireless tech, which means they’re a higher-end version of the Apple earbuds – and they have a higher price tag to match.

 The AirPods Pro are exceptionally easy to get up and running.
 They’re also far more comfortable and come with a range of superb features, including adaptive EQ, active noise cancellation, and support for Spatial Audio.
 That’s why they made our round-up of the best true wireless earbuds of 2022.